nskybytskyi/nskybytskyi.github.io/education.md

 # Taras Shevchenko National University of Kyiv

 Thought to be one of the best Ukrainian universities by many, yet has a hole bunch of problems if you look from the inside.
 I entered the department of Cybernetics, which was consequently renamed to the Computer Science and Cybernetics department.
-People mainly call is CS or CSC department.
+People mainly call it CS or CSC department.
 I majored in the Applied Mathematics.
 You can read my diploma [here](https://github.com/Sky-Nik/diploma/blob/master/diploma.pdf).

 ### GPA